Business News | Stock Market News and Shares | Financial news - ExBulletin

 Business News | Stock Market News and Shares | Financial news

-We believe that 18,050 (20-day SMA) will act as a strong resistance in the near future, said Karan Pai of GEPL Capital.
+Paytm IPO Live Updates: The offering will open to investors today and close on November 10.
+The price range for the offer has been set at Rs 2,080 to Rs 2,150 per share.
 Which of these young people will score the most points in this ipl?
 Thank you for voting FSN E-Commerce See profile Nidan Laboratory See profile FINO Payments See profile SJS Company See profile chat box CEO, ajayastromoneyguru November 08 – 2:00 p.m.
 What do the stars predict? chat box CEO, ajayastromoneyguru November 08 – 2:00 p.m.
 What do the stars predict?
 No AGM / AGE available

 New trends